-Continuity camera is One more feature now available on Mac and iOS after Auto unlock, Handoff, instant Handoff, SMS//MMS Messaging, iPhone Cellular Calls, and Universal Clipboard.
+Continuity Camera is One more feature now available on Mac and iOS after Auto unlock, Handoff, instant Handoff, SMS//MMS Messaging, iPhone Cellular Calls, and Universal Clipboard.
 You can get the camera not working on mac.

-Troubleshooting tips to fix Continuity camera not working and stuck on import from iPhone
+Troubleshooting tips to fix the Continuity camera not working and stuck on import from iPhone

-Check 1: Check Requirements below before start Continuity camera
+Check 1: Check the Requirements below before starting the Continuity camera

-- Both Mac and iOS device have Wi-Fi and Bluetooth turned on
+- Both Mac and iOS devices have Wi-Fi and Bluetooth turned on

-- Both Mac and iOS devices are signed in to same Apple ID that using two-factor authentication.
+- Mac and iOS devices are signed to the same Apple ID using two-factor authentication.

-- Mac is using MacOS Mojave and iOS is updated to iOS 12 or later.
+- Mac uses MacOS Mojave and iOS is updated to iOS 12 or later.

 - Keynote 8.2